CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Related Research

 \subsection{Discrete Opinion Models}

 Models of opinion dynamics have a strong connection to physical models, where scientists have successfully utilized physical models for simulating opinion dynamics.
-An example of such a model that has gained significant popularity is the Ising model, originally designed for modeling phase transitions in ferromagnets, but its mechanics have also found reflection in opinion modeling.
-Subsequently, the Sznajd model extended the Ising model with a mechanism of social validation.
-This mechanism entails that if a pair of people shares the same opinion, their neighbors also adopt that opinion; however, if a pair holds opposing opinions, their neighbors adopt opinions contrary to theirs.
+An example of such a model that has gained significant popularity is the Ising model~\cite{ising1925beitrag}, initially designed for modeling phase transitions in ferromagnets.
+Still, its mechanics have also found reflection in opinion modeling~\cite{fortunato2013statistical}.
+In its original form, the Sznajd model~\cite{sznajd2000opinion} is a binary opinion model that extends the Ising model by incorporating a social validation mechanism.
+If a pair of randomly selected nodes \(v_i\) and \(v_j\) have the same opinion, they impose the same opinion on their neighbors.
+If the selected pair has opposite opinions, \(v_i\)'s neighbors change their opinion to the opposite of \(v_i\)'s opinion, and \(v_j\)'s neighbors change their opinion to the opposite of \(v_j\)'s opinion.
+Alternatively, if the selected pair has contradictory opinions, we can use another mechanism -- do nothing.
+The Sznajd Model was initially tested on a 1-D lattice and later extended to the square lattice~\cite{stauffer2000generalization, bernardes2001damage} as well as various networks~\cite{bernardes2002election, elgazzar2001application, ru2008opinion}.

-Other common generalizations of binary-state dynamics are Linear Threshold Model (LTM) and Independent Cascade Model (ICM)~\cite{kempe2003maximizing}.
-LTM is a deterministic model that utilizes the pressure from neighbors, which, upon surpassing a predefined threshold, leads to a change in opinion.
+Other common generalizations of binary-state dynamics are the Global Threshold Model (GTM)~\cite{granovetter1978threshold}, the Network Threshold Model (NTM)~\cite{valente1996social}, and the Independent Cascade Model (ICM)~\cite{goldenberg2001talk}.
+Granovetter's GTM is a deterministic model that utilizes the pressure from others, which, upon surpassing a predefined threshold, defined as the proportion of the population that has already adopted it, leads to a change in opinion.
+Valente's Network Threshold Model is like Granovetter's, except that everyone defines a threshold as a fraction of neighbors that have already adopted---within a specific network topology---rather than the entire population.
 ICM is a nondeterministic model that focuses on pairwise interactions and assumes that each neighbor has a certain probability of causing a change in the opinion of a given node in the network.
-Another well-known nondeterministic model of opinion is the Voter Model~\cite{liggett1999stochastic}.
-A random individual is selected, and that voter's opinion undergoes a transformation based on the opinions of their neighbors.
-The specific mechanism involves choosing one of the selected voter's neighbors according to a given set of probabilities, and then transferring that neighbor's opinion to the selected voter.
+Another well-known non deterministic model of opinion is the Voter Model~\cite{clifford1973model}.
+A random individual is selected, and that voter's opinion undergoes a transformation defined by the views of their neighbors.
+The specific mechanism involves choosing one of the selected voter's neighbors according to a given set of probabilities and then transferring that neighbor's opinion to the selected voter.